peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 To verify Apache was installed correctly, open a web browser and type in the address bar:
 - http://192.168.0.0

 Replace 192.168.0.0 with the IP address of your server.
-If you are unsure what your IP address is, run the following command(s):
+If you are unsure what your IP address is, run the following command:
 - hostname -I | awk '{print $1}'

 #### Copy Website to Apache folder: